USDA-ARS-GBRU/itsxpress/README.rst

 --outfile				The trimmed FASTQ file, if it ends in ``gz`` it will be gzipped.

+--outfile2			The trimmed FASTQ read 2 file, if it ends in ``gz`` it will be gzipped.
+If used, reads will be retuned as unmerged pairs rather than than merged.

 --tempdir				Specify the temp file directory.
 Default is None.

 --keeptemp				Should intermediate files be kept?
 Default is false.